-So, how can you make sure every piece of the puzzle fits together into one cohesive campaign?
+How can you make sure every piece of the puzzle fits together into one, cohesive campaign?

 The answer starts with developing clear talking points.
 Strong talking points help keep everyone on message.
 Put them together in a shared internal document your team can reference.

 Write out your key talking points in your campaign brief: